StefanPetrick/animartrix/README.md

 by Stefan Petrick.
 High quality LED animations for your project.

-This is a Shader & 5D Coordinate Mapper made for realtime rendering of generative animations & artistic visuals.
+This is a Shader & 5D Coordinate Mapper made for realtime rendering of generative animations & artistic dynamic visuals.

 It enables high framerate FPU rendering and up to 32 bit color depth per RGB chanel for outstanding visual quality and dynamic range.